 Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
 Replenish the mulch as needed.
-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
-Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in the spring.

 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.